Nov

 Enhancing Your Birding Experience through Registration

-Each event description includes a link to Mobilize, the event registration platform used by National Audubon.
-Please click on the provided link to complete the simple and brief registration process.
-While most of our bird walks and trips do not have a limit on the number of participants, any event with a participation cap will clearly indicate the maximum number of registrations allowed.
+Each event description on our website includes a link to Mobilize, the event registration platform used by National Audubon.
+Please click “Registration Site” to complete the simple and brief registration process.
+Any event with a participation cap will clearly indicate the maximum number of registrations allowed.

-If you forget to register and wish to join a trip with unlimited participation, you are welcome to simply arrive at the birding location.
-We will gladly include you and will not turn anyone away from these events.
+If you forget to register, you are welcome to simply arrive at the birding location.

 View Event →